WayneDW/WayneDW.github.io/_posts/2023-06-12-flow-diffusion-PDE.md

 ---
-title: 'The conjoined triangle of Flows, Diffusions, and PDEs'
+title: 'The Conjoined Triangle of Flows, Diffusions, and PDEs'
 subtitle: A General Framework for Flows, Diffusions, and PDEs.
 date: 2023-06-12
 permalink: /posts/flow_diffusion_PDE/